Gravity

 Once you have completed these steps, you must restart your node server.

-Use the following command to run both the server and client.
+Use the following command to run both the server and the client.
 Use this from now on any time you want to run your application.

 npm run dev